 About This Program

-- Awareness among fathers about the elements to being good fathers
+- Increase awareness among fathers about the elements to being good fathers

-- Knowledge among fathers about the elements to being good fathers
+- Increase knowledge among fathers about the elements to being good fathers

 The essential components of InsideOut Dad® include: